brikis98/yevgeniy-brikman-homepage/_posts/2013-05-07-shit-recruiters-say.md

 >
 > Hi Yevgeniy,
 >
-> I’m not assuming you’re looking for a new roll right now but I wanted to
+> I'm not assuming you're looking for a new roll right now but I wanted to
 > follow up and gather your feedback.

 Wrong!
 I could totally go for some sushi.